 Check Your Image Resolution

-No matter how much time you spend working on a PowerPoint Presentation, the presence of low resolution images will negate any of your efforts to make it look professional.
+No matter how much time you spend working on a Microsoft PowerPoint presentation, the presence of low resolution images will negate any of your efforts to make it look professional.
 It might not be such an obvious problem when you’re creating the show on a standard size screen, but once it’s being displayed on a projector it will be all too obvious.

 To counteract this, carefully consider the sources that you take images from.
 If you have access to a library of stock photos, that’s probably your best bet as they’re typically offered at high resolutions.
 However, even if you’re just using Google Images, there are steps you can take to ensure the best results.

 After performing a search, click on Search tools and use the Size dropdown.
 Large images are best, but medium resolution by Google’s standards will likely do in a pinch.
 If possible, try to project your presentation ahead of time to make sure everything looks correct.